 We have already reviewed the 10 best Hyatt ski hotels and the best Four Seasons ski hotels, which is your top hotel pick in Whistler (there’s no Hyatt in Whistler!).
-Now we review the cheapest Hyatt ski hotels either in points, for cash or for both.
-Sweep the family away to a cosy lodge-inspired room, suite or private home nestled in mountainside shadows.
-Reconnect in one of the best ski hotels, explore endless festive activities or simply sip hot chocolate in the comfort of your room while snow falls softly outside.
+Now we review the cheapest Hyatt ski hotels either in points, for cash, or for both.
+Sweep the family away to a cozy lodge-inspired room, suite, or private home nestled in mountainside shadows.
+Reconnect in one of the best ski hotels, explore endless festive activities, or simply sip hot chocolate in the comfort of your room while snow falls softly outside.

 1. Hyatt Residence Club Grand Aspen

-Hyatt Residence Club Grand Aspen is located just steps from the breathtaking grandeur of Ajax Mountain, this stunning property offers design with luxury and comfort in mind.
-Enjoy features such as multiple fireplaces, private balconies, grand kitchens, spa tubs and steam showers.
+Hyatt Residence Club Grand Aspen is located just steps from the breathtaking grandeur of Ajax Mountain.
+This stunning property offers design with luxury and comfort in mind.
+Enjoy features such as multiple fireplaces, private balconies, grand kitchens, spa tubs, and steam showers.
 Hyatt’s unmatched level of service and amenities will turn your stay into an experience.
 This is a non-smoking resort.
-Minimum check-in age is 21.
+The minimum check-in age is 21.

 This is a rewards category 7 hotel and costs 30,000 World of Hyatt points per night.
-On the night of the 14th Jan, this ski hotel costs from $659 per room per night.
+On the night of the 14th of January, this ski hotel costs from $659 USD per room per night.

 2. Hyatt Regency Lake Tahoe Resort Spa & Casino